dalnefre/FPGA/tutorial/uart/README.md

 naturally contains both `serial_rx` and `serial_tx` modules.
 For testing,
-we will wire up the _transmitter_ and _receiver_ as if they were connected by a [Null Modem](https://en.wikipedia.org/wiki/Null_modem).
+we will wire up the _transmitter_ and _receiver_ as if they were connected through a [Null Modem](https://en.wikipedia.org/wiki/Null_modem).
 This loop-back connection will echo transmitted data back to the receiver.

 ```